davidmalcolm/gcc-python-plugin/docs/working-with-c.rst

 Finding global variables
 ------------------------
-This example adds a pass that warns about global variables:
+This example adds a pass that warns about uses of global variables:

    .. code-block:: bash